 If you would like to find out more about making a claim and the potential amount of compensation you could be entitled to, call 0800 678 1410 today to arrange a free case assessment.

 How long will it take to complete my claim?

 The amount of time that it takes to process your claim will depend upon your individual circumstances.
 The biggest obstacle to overcome for solicitors in birth injury compensation claims is proving liability.
-If the NHS or responsible healthcare provider accept liability and an agreement can be reached regarding compensation, it should be possible to complete your case within a matter of months.
+If the NHS or responsible healthcare provider accepts liability and an agreement can be reached regarding compensation, it should be possible to complete your case within a matter of months.

 If liability is denied or negotiations on the amount of compensation you should receive fail to reach an agreement, the case may be taken to court.
 In these cases the process can be a lot more time consuming and can take well over a year to complete.

 Your solicitor will be highly experienced in assessing cases and have excellent support from medical experts.
 It is these experts who will help to evaluate your injuries to confirm whether they are deemed as a natural occurrence or due to the negligence of a doctor, midwife or nurse responsible for your care during the birth of your child.

 Once they have established liability and the severity of the injuries sustained by you or your baby, your solicitor will strive to complete your claim as swiftly as possible.
 They will also work hard to ensure you receive the maximum amount of compensation you are entitled to.

 Should I make a claim against the NHS?